Hero background

 Meet your coordinator

-After your application, we will put you in touch with your dedicated coordinator.
-They will explain everything in detail and answer all your questions.
+After your application, we'll put you in touch with your dedicated coordinator.
+They'll walk you through everything and answer your questions.

 3